NU-CUCIS/ph5concat/utils/README.md

 ## rechunk

 **rechunk** is a utility program running in sequential.
-Given an input HDF5 file, it copies all data groups and datsets in the input file to a new file where the datasets in the new file use an adjust chunk setting.
+Given an input HDF5 file, it copies all data groups and datasets in the input file to a new file where the datasets in the new file use an adjust chunk setting.
 The new chunk settings are described below in the command usage.
 The input HDF5 file should come from [NOvA experiments](https://www.hep.ucl.ac.uk/nova/)